BookRecaps/before-the-sequel/The-Inheritance-Games.md

 ### Thea and Rebecca

 Rebecca’s life used to revolve around Emily because their parents told Rebecca to do whatever made Emily happy because of her heart condition.
 She never really wanted anything for herself except when Thea came along, she fell in love with her.
 Thea goes to the same school as the Hawthornes and Avery.
 She blames the Hawthornes for Emily’s death and goes to great lengths to remind them of what they did.
 She made Avery dress up the same way Emily did, only to instigate the brothers.
 Thea and Rebecca like each other.

+## Oren and Alisa
+Oren is the head of Security who is supposed to ensure Avery's safety after coming into the spotlight.
+Alisa is Avery's lawyer, she is also Nash Hawthorne's ex-girlfriend, she is taking care of all the legalities for smooth transfer of Tobias' empire to Avery and make the transition easy for Avery too.

 ## **Things That May Matter for The Hawthorne Legacy**